Eli-Goldberg/ecs-run-task/README.md

 ```
 NAME:
-   ecs-run-task - run a once-off task on ECS and tail the output from cloudwatch
+   ecs-run - run a once-off task on ECS and tail the output from cloudwatch

 USAGE:
-   ecs-run-task [options] [command override]
+   ecs-run [options] [command override]

 COMMANDS:
      help, h  Shows a list of commands or help for one command